IleaHeft/DUF1220annotator/docs/non-human-primate-analysis.md

-# How to run the analysis for Chimpanzee
+# How to run the analysis for non-human primates

 ## Nucleotide sequence based approach

-At present, the exon annotations for chimpanzee are poor and most short exons are not annotated, so some changes to the normal flow are necessary.
+At present, the exon annotations for non-human priamtes are poor and most short exons are not annotated, so some changes to the normal flow are necessary.

 1. Modify the scripts/config.sh file to reflect the parameters for chimpanzee rather than human
 2. Run ```bash scripts/workflow-1.sh```